 Not until 1983 did I create our Student Publications School.
 By 1984, when I could devote more time to new projects, I was recognized as an expert in political education and training.
 Then I began to hold our Capitol Hill Staff Training School.

 Gradually I expanded my training programs, adding about one new type of program each year.
-Now my Institute offers 27 different kinds of schools.
-I slowly but steadily expanded the Institute's staff and services.
-Our Employment Placement Service, for example, now finds public policy jobs for over 100 people each year, many of them graduates of my training.
+Now my Institute offers more than 50 different kinds of schools.
+I slowly but steadily expanded the Institute’s resources, staff, and services.
+Our Career Services, for example, now personally mentors hundreds of conservative jobseekers each year, many of them graduates of my training.

 An organizational entrepreneur should become an expert at something.
-If possible, the pre-eminent expert.
+If possible, the preeminent expert.
 Once you are an expert, you have credentials.
-People will take you seriously when you undertake something new.
+Then people will take you seriously when you undertake something new.

 But if you try to do too many things at once, you’re in trouble.
 Big trouble.
 You can’t do it all.
 You simply cannot do well all of the things you might want to do.
 Focus first on one thing, and do it right.

-Once you have even a little fame in one area, people will accept you as an authority on other things.
-O. J. Simpson made his fame as a football player.
-Then a rental car company paid good money to him to make commercials for it.
-The car-renting public didn't know about his personal life, just his fame.
+Once you have some fame in one area, people will accept you as an authority on other things.
+Tim Tebow made his fame as a football player.
+Then a company paid good money for him to be their new spokesperson.
+The public didn’t know about his personal life, just his fame.
 You can do a lot once you have developed a reputation.
 But focus first on one thing, and do it well.